mridoni/gixsql/README.md

 ### NULL indicators

-Starting from v1.0.20a, the standard COBOL NULL indicators are supported for all drivers.
+Starting from version 1.0.20a, the standard COBOL NULL indicators are supported for all drivers.
 You will need to declare a specific variable as a NULL indicator (type **must** be `PIC S9(4) COMP`:

            01 COM-NULL-IND PIC S9(4) COMP.